Harley-Davidson: 1Q Earnings Snapshot

-Harley-Davidson Inc. (HOG) on Tuesday reported first-quarter earnings of $174.8 million.
+Harley-Davidson Inc. on Tuesday reported first quarter earnings of $127.9 million.

-The Milwaukee-based company said it had profit of $1.03 per share.
+On a per-share basis, the Milwaukee company said it had profit of 80 cents.

 Continue Reading Below

 The results topped Wall Street expectations.
-The average estimate of three analysts surveyed by Zacks Investment Research was for earnings of 89 cents per share.
+The average estimate of six analysts surveyed by Zacks Investment Research was for earnings of 67 cents per share.

-The motorcycle maker posted revenue of $1.36 billion in the period, also exceeding Street forecasts.
-Eight analysts surveyed by Zacks expected $1.26 billion.
+The motorcycle maker posted revenue of $1.38 billion in the period.
+Its adjusted revenue was $1.2 billion, which met Street forecasts.

-Harley-Davidson shares have dropped 19 percent since the beginning of the year, while the Standard & Poor's 500 index has stayed nearly flat.
-The stock has dropped 27 percent in the last 12 months.
+Harley-Davidson shares have risen 16% since the beginning of the year, while the Standard & Poor's 500 index has climbed 16%.
+The stock has fallen 3% in the last 12 months.

 This story was generated by Automated Insights using data from Zacks Investment Research.
 Access a Zacks stock report on HOG at https://www.zacks.com/ap/HOG